Joseph-ljx/MP_CaseStudy/README.md

 ## 🤖 System Logic

 The following diagram shows the process and general logic of my case study design.
 For exhibition of tools and viability, I have
-1. Pack my case study code by docker and deployed it on the cloud platform fly.io
+1. Pack my case study code by docker and deployed it on the cloud platform [fly.io](https://fly.io/)
-2. Connect to AWS RDS MySQL for storing the data
+2. Connect to [AWS RDS for MySQL](https://aws.amazon.com/rds/mysql/?nc1=h_ls) for storing the data
 ![System Logic](https://user-images.githubusercontent.com/92981525/228330474-c94e7ae1-d71e-4d4d-b7dc-832191143947.png)

 ## :hammer_and_wrench: Tools and Technologies